Explanation of Symbols

 Software is available for download from http://www.shure.com/update-utility.

 The SBC840M networked charging station connects to external control systems such as AMX or Crestron via the Ethernet.
-For a comprehensive list of command strings, visit pubs.shure.com/guide/SBC840M.
+For a comprehensive list of command strings, visit the product page at https://www.shure.com.

 Use power save mode to charge batteries with the charger’s network functionality off.